test-prof/test-prof/docs/recipes/factory_default.md

 ### Working with traits

-When you have traits in your associations like:
+You can use traits in your associations, for example:

 ```ruby
 factory :post do